 The nature of homework tasks will vary and include reading, written tasks, research on the Internet, practical activities, researching media articles and revision for tests or examinations.
-Pupils should frequently review their work as an on-going process.
+Pupils should frequently review their work as an on-going process, using their learning logs found in their planner.
 Homework is always a subject for discussion.
 Some parents say there is too much whilst others say that there is not enough - we aim to strike a balance.

 Reading is very important and all students should read regularly at home.
-The library is very well stocked with fiction and nonfiction books and year 7 and 8 students will follow the accelerated reader scheme in tutor time and in Opening Minds.
+The library is very well stocked with fiction and nonfiction books and year 7 and 8 students will follow the accelerated reader scheme in tutor time and in English.